Matthes-Baer/Matthes-Baer/README.md

 ### Hey, I'm Matthes.

 - 🎯 In 2023 my goal is to start as a professional web/frontend developer.
-- 🌱 I’m currently revisiting some React.js logic.
+- 🌱 I’m currently revisiting some React.js logic and improving on C#.

 ### Find me on other platforms
 <div>